mattabets/NBA-Prop-Model/README.md

 3. **Adjust File Path and Team Abbreviation:**
    - Replace `'rotowire-NBA-defense-vs-pos (c).csv'` with the correct file path pointing to the Defense vs. Position (DvP) data file.
    - Specify the player's position in the file path.
+Line 118.

      ```python
      # Specify the file path